 Living trusts can be revocable trusts or irrevocable trusts.
-Revocable trusts let grantors retain control of their assets and make changes at any time.
-Irrevocable trusts, on the other hand, become binding agreements once they’re executed and they can only be altered when the beneficiaries want to make adjustments to the terms and conditions.
+Revocable living trusts let grantors retain control of their assets and make changes at any time.
+Irrevocable living trusts, on the other hand, become binding agreements once they’re executed and they can only be altered when the beneficiaries want to make adjustments to the terms and conditions.

 Other types of trusts offer specific tax benefits.
 Generation-skipping trusts (or dynasty trusts), for example, make it easy for trustors to pass tax-free money to grandchildren and other beneficiaries who are at least two generations below them.
 Once the value of the assets in their will exceeds the estate-tax exemption, a trustor with a credit shelter trust can pass the rest of their wealth on to their spouse tax-free.

 Other Estate Planning Options

 If you’re not interested in getting a trust, there are other ways to bequeath your assets to your loved ones.
 While your assets could be taxed more heavily, setting up a will is often cheaper than setting up a trust.
 If you want your beneficiaries to use your assets to fund their education, you can put them in a 529 savings plan or a custodial account.